Creative Commons License

 • Warren, Martin L., Asceticism in the Christian Transformation of Self in Margery Kempe, William Thorpe, and John Rogers, Lewiston et Queenston, Lampeter et Edwin Mellen Press (Studies in Religion and Society, 60), 2003, 172 p.

-• Watt, Diane, Secretaries of God: Women Prophets in Late Medieval and Early Modern England, Cambridge, Brewer, 1997, p.
-15-59.
+• Watt, Diane, Secretaries of God: Women Prophets in Late Medieval and Early Modern England, Cambridge, Brewer, 1997, 198 p.
+[IA]

 • Watt, Diane, « Critics, communities, compassionate criticism: learning from The Book of Margery Kempe », Maistresse of my Wit: Medieval Women, Modern Scholars, éd.
 Louise D'Arcens et Juanita Feros Ruys, Turnhout, Brepols (Making the Middle Ages, 7), 2004, p.
 191-210.